bhavy207/ONLINE-LEARNING-PLATEFORM/README.md

 1. Build the application: `npm run build`
 2. Deploy to services like Netlify, Vercel, or AWS S3
 3. Update API base URL for production

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Built with modern MERN stack technologies
-- Responsive design inspired by modern learning platforms
-- Icons and emojis for enhanced user experience

----

-**Happy Learning! 🎓**